siennafaleiro/Complete-AI-ML-Roadmap-for-Beginners/Packages.md

 ## Additional Resources

-For more detailed documentation and tutorials on each library, refer to their official websites:
+For more detailed documentation and tutorials on each library, refer to their official websites and newsletters:

 - [NumPy Documentation](https://numpy.org/doc/)
 - [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/)